Welcome to our Costa Rican escapade.

 Next time, I’d like to visit Monteverde, Manuel Antonio, and the Caribbean beaches.
 I’m sure those are much nicer than the Guanacaste beaches.
 But I had an amazing time, nonetheless.

-I hope our experience inspires you as craft your itinerary.
+I hope our experience inspires you as create your itinerary.

 Send me a message if you have any questions.